 Outgoing Section 457 Plan to Plan transfers through Severance From Employment.

-If a Participant terminates employment with the Employer and accepts employment with another employer which maintains an eligible deferred compensation plan (as defined in IRC Section 457) and the new employer’s plan accepts transfers, the Participant may transfer his account balance from the Plan to the plan maintained by the new employer.
+If a Participant terminates employment with the Employer and accepts employment with another employer which maintains an eligible deferred compensation plan (as defined in IRC §457) and the new employer’s plan accepts transfers, the Participant may transfer the Participant’s Account balance from the Plan to the plan maintained by the new employer.

 Outgoing Section 457 Plan to Plan transfers while Employed.

-If the Employer offers an eligible deferred compensation plan (as defined in IRC Section 457) other than the Plan, and such other plan accepts transfers, the Participant may transfer the account balance from the Plan to the other plan.
+If the Employer offers an eligible deferred compensation plan (as defined in IRC §457) other than the Plan, and such other plan accepts transfers, the Participant may transfer the account balance from the Plan to the other plan.

 Incoming Section 457 Plan to Plan Transfers.

-Transfers from other eligible deferred compensation plans (as defined in IRC Section 457) to the Plan will be accepted at the Participant’s request if such transfers are in cash or non-annuity products currently offered under the Plan.
-Any such transferred amount shall not be subject to the contribution limitations of Section 5.3, provided however, that the actual amount deferred during the Employment Period under each plan, and the limitations applicable to each plan, shall be taken into account in calculating the deferral limitation for that year.
+Transfers from other eligible deferred compensation plans (as defined in IRC §457) to the Plan will be accepted at the Participant’s request if such transfers are in cash or non-annuity products currently offered under the Plan.
+Any such transferred amount shall not be subject to the contribution limitations of Section 5.3, provided, however, that the actual amount deferred during the Employment Period under each plan, and the limitations applicable to each plan, shall be taken into account in calculating the deferral limitation for that year.
 For purposes of determining the limitation set forth in Section 5.3, years of eligibility to participate in the prior plan and deferrals under that plan shall be taken into account.

 Incoming Eligible Rollover Distributions.

-The Plan may receive an Eligible Rollover Distribution on behalf of a Participant from an Eligible Retirement Plan provided (a) the Eligible Rollover Distribution is made entirely in the form of U.S. dollars, and (b) the Participant demonstrates to the Administrator’s satisfaction that the amount is a qualifying eligible rollover distribution under IRC Sections 402(c)(4) or 403(a)(4).
-The intent of this paragraph is, for the present, to exclude rollovers from Individual Retirement Accounts to the Plan.
+The Plan may receive an Eligible Rollover Distribution on behalf of a Participant from an Eligible Retirement Plan provided (i) the Eligible Rollover Distribution is made entirely in the form of U.S. dollars, and (ii) the Participant demonstrates to the Administrator’s satisfaction that the amount is a qualifying eligible rollover distribution under IRC §402(c)(4) or 403(a)(4)..

 Outgoing Eligible Rollover Distributions.